picturesbyrobots/fxhash-preview-preview/README.md

 ## What problem does this solve?
  As a fxhash creator I work exculsively with WebGL.
 Which often causes some strange behavior during the mint processes.
 I found that processes of checking preview outputs was a bit cumbersum and wrote this small tool to help myself and other WebGL users streamline preview output testing.

+## Is it accurate?
+This projects generates a screen shot by using pupeteer to generate a viewpor at a given size, navigating to http://localhost:8080 and taking a screen shot.
+As far as I can tell what fxhash does when a preview image is generated.
+However, it's not meant as a drop in replacement for the verification process that the website provides.
  ## Sounds cool. how do I use?
  - clone the repo and install with `npm install`
  - make sure you have your project runing on localhost.
 The fxhash webpack boiler plate is awesome